 Our quest to uncover and chase down the root causes of many mysterious behaviors has revealed that the causal path leads back to an organization’s policies, procedures, and incentives.
 An organization trying to operate with their incentive systems misaligned or unclear can quickly run into serious trouble.

 Check your incentive system

 Here are some suggestions for checking the health of your organization’s system of incentives.
-Consider any negative answers to these three questions as being significant barriers to task completion!
+Consider any negative answers to these three questions as a significant barrier to task completion!

 To predict if the task will be done, ask yourself the following:

 - Are they able to do the task?